moustafaAhmed/jQuery-nav-plugin/README.md

     <div id="secondDiv"></div>
     <div id="lastDiv"></div>

-4- in the jquery ready function applay the plugin to the document and add all plugins paramaters
+4- in the jquery ready function applay the plugin to the document and add all plugin paramaters

     <script type="text/javascript">
         (function($) {
             $(document).MSNAV({
-                // the elements than we need to applay the nav plugin on it
+                // the elements that we need to applay the nav plugin on it
                 elements: ["#firstDiv", "#secondDiv", "#lastDiv"],
                 // the element that will wrap the bullets
                 nav: $('#nav'),